raspberrypilearning/recruiting-volunteers/en/step_3.md

 --- task ---

-**Think** about the key places and platforms those you want to reach engage with - where are they based?
+**Think** about the key places and platforms those you want to reach visit and use.

 --- /task ---